Arronk/My-Coding-Journey/log.md

 I'm about half way through the Bootstrap Documentation.
 Have made a couple of preliminary items for the tribute page along the way.
 Nothing much else really interesting to report except that I revisted Cybrary today and I think i'll finish the Comp TIA A+ course at some point in the near future as it looks really interesting.

+# Day 39: 18.05.2018

+### Progress: Finish going over the Bootstrap Documentation and did a lot of other reading

+Nothing interesting to report, will get the Tribute Page completed tomorrow, no frills.